BrandonAmyot/ProjectManagementSystem/php_readme.txt

 		inner working of the script

-				1. connects to the databse specified by the $db variable
+				1. connects to the database specified by the $db variable
 				2. collects the input query in an array using $post function from the 'form' element in 'spms.html' file

-				3. some subtelties
+				3. some subtleties
-						 next I cal l 'stripslashes' function to remove backslashes auto added by php because our queries use apsotroph
+						 next I call 'stripslashes' function to remove backslashes auto added by php because our queries use apstrophes

-						 php adds backslashes when it finds apostroph thus deforming our sql query
+						 php adds backslashes when it finds apostrophe thus deforming our sql query

 						example: if our query was